MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AntiPhishPolicy.md

 The AuthenticationFailAction parameter specifies the action to take when the message fails composite authentication (a mixture of traditional SPF, DKIM, and DMARC email authentication checks and proprietary backend intelligence).
 Valid values are:

 - MoveToJmf: This is the default value.
-Deliver the message to the recipient's mailbox, and move the message to the Junk Email folder.
+Deliver the message to the Junk Email folder in the recipient's mailbox.
 - Quarantine: Deliver the message to quarantine.
 Quarantined high confidence phishing messages are available only to admins.
 As of April 2020, quarantined phishing messages are available to the intended recipients.

 ```yaml